HeyMaslo/maslo-persona/README.md

 ![](https://cdn-images-1.medium.com/max/1600/1*Gm7A7w4vJZeNXKHJQxhq7Q.gif)

-Want to add a cute and adorable personified entity to your AI project?
-YOU HAVE COME TO THE RIGHT PLACE!
-From the makers of the highly popular toy BB-8 comes Maslo... an animated expressive empathetic entity.
-Use Maslo on a website, mobile phone, or anywhere you'd like.
+<blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">All static computing ideas need to die.
+Only evolving, growing, non-terminating processes going forward.</p>&mdash; un1crom (@un1crom) <a href="https://twitter.com/un1crom/status/1133878969667792896?ref_src=twsrc%5Etfw">May 29, 2019</a></blockquote>

+Meet Maslo... an animated expressive empathetic entity to add a personified computing layer to a project.

 ## Persona Module

-You can think of the persona as the companion's ‘face’.
+Think of the persona as the companion's ‘face’.
 This is a mathematically expressed amorphous shape.
 This shape consists of multiple properties (ie: size, speed, brightness, complexity, color, etc) that change based on user inputs and interaction.
 Every user can have a unique persona and their persona will evolve over time.

 ## Persona Reactions

 Each persona will react to the user inputs through animations that include visual changes, sound, color, and haptic feedback.
-You can play with the reactions here: (https://heymaslo.github.io/maslo-persona-2d/)
 The types of reactions described below:

 * State Reaction: A reaction is a particular audiovisual response from the persona.